MeteoSwiss/opendata-forecast-data/README.md

 #### 2.5.1 How to access the height of a grid point

 In the static HHL file one can obtain the height of the half levels of the vertical grid in meters above see level.
-In order to point a value from the data file of a wanted parameter to a specific height, follow the steps below.
+In order to point a value from the data file of a given parameter to a height in meters above sea level, follow the steps below.

-- Check if the `UUID` (Universally Unique Identifier) of the data file and the HHL file match.
+- Verify that the key `uuidOfHGrid` (Universally Unique Identifier) of the data file and the HHL file match.
+- Obtain the value for the key `level` and check the key `typeOfLevel` by listing the GRIB messages.
+If `typeOfLevel` is
+    - **generalVertical**, the level number of the key `level` matches the half level in the HHL file and returns the height in meters above sea level.
-- Then, use the `scaledValueOfFirstFixedSurface` value to retrieve the height in meter above see level of the HHL file.
+    - **generalVerticalLayer**, the level number of the key `level` corresponds to the full level.
+To retrieve the height in meters above sea level, the user has to take the average height of the two half levels above and below the full level.
+    - any other type of level, it is specified in meters and is self-explanatory.

 #### 2.5.2 How to access the longitude and latitude of a grid point

 The CLON/CLAT file stores the longitude and latitude of the center points of each triangle on the horizontal grid.
-### 🚧  **Temporary Notice Work in Progress **
+### 🚧  Temporary Notice Work in Progress
 When opening a data set in a jupyter notebook the load function includes fetching the CLON/CLAT values.
 To retrieve CLON/CLAT without a python environment, see section 2.7.